 …And public records

-Public records like birth, marriage, and death records, land deeds, and immigration records may or may not be digitized.
+Public records like birth, marriage, death, land deeds, and immigration records may or may not be digitized.
 Once you exhaust your online search, call local government agencies and enlist their help.

 Interview older relatives